yurynino/awesome-ebpf-cillium/README.md

 ## Acknowledgements

-* Inspired by the [Awesome List](https://github.com/sindresorhus/awesome) project by Sindre Sorhus.
-* Special thanks to the entire Cilium community and all contributors who help keep this list comprehensive and up-to-date!
+* Inspired by the Cilium community and all contributors who help keep this list comprehensive and up-to-date!

 ---